 - that court users may be at higher risk of intimidation at night

-We believe there are other solutions, such as first rolling out digital scheduling in all courts, which could make predictions for hearing lengths more accurate.
+We believe solutions such as first rolling out digital scheduling in all courts could make predictions for hearing lengths more accurate.

-- January 2021 – we'll be giving evidence to the Justice Select Committee’s session on the future of legal aid and court capacity
+- January 2021 – we give evidence to the Justice Select Committee’s session on the future of legal aid and court capacity

 - November 2020 – COH pilots finish and HMCTS issues rapid consultation